pragonp/Tank-Battle/README.md

 ```bash
 gradle run
 ```
+> [!NOTE]
+> If you do not have Gradle, you can follow the [Installation Guide](https://docs.gradle.org/current/userguide/installation.html)

 **Step #3:** Enjoy!
 Some key controls are:
 - Arrow keys (`UP`/`DOWN`/`LEFT`/`RIGHT`) for tank movement
 - `W` and `S` to increase or decrease turret power